microsoft/Skeena-Indigenous-Typeface/README.md

 Release builds of the fonts are available via the [Releases](https://github.com/microsoft/Skeena-Indigenous-Typeface/releases) link on the repo homepage.
 This will always include the most current public release.

-Compiled fonts are only available via the Releases page, and are not included in the code base for the repo.
+Compiled fonts are only available via the Releases page and are not included in the code base for the repo.
 See information below regarding building the fonts locally in a cloned repo.

 ### Feedback